slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 1) Do networking and listen.
 It’s not about how great you are in your wildest dreams.
 2) Deliver a little bit more than expected.
 That'll help to get you some recommendations.
 4) Raise your hourly rate.
-There’s nothing wrong with it, if you're doing a great job based on past projects.
+There’s nothing wrong with it, if you’re doing a great job based on past projects.
 5) Say "No" to nasty, time consuming and time wasting clients.
 6) Build your own brand to be proud of.